sunnyvalechha/Devops-Prep/README.md

-Q
+Q:

-- How to Secure Kubernetes Cluster?
+Q: How to Secure Kubernetes Cluster?

 1. Secure your API server
 2. Secured sensitive information on Kubernetes cluster